 7.6.7 Product Return

-7.6.7.1 If the tank needs to be emptied e.g. for maintenance, it could be necessary to return the product to the supplier.
+7.6.7.1 If the tank needs to be emptied for example, for maintenance, it could be necessary to return the product to the supplier.

 7.6.7.2 This can only be performed under supervision of a qualified operator, observing specific procedure.
 Precautions taken to avoid temperatures lower than the design temperature of the tank.
 Truck pumps should not be used for emptying stationary tanks.
 If no suitable pump is available, pressure transfer shall be used.